exot/daniel.kxpq.de/src/pages/pensieve/pragmatic-power.md

 Note that programming languages designed by single persons may become programming languages designed by (quite large) groups of persons, and even commitees.
 This happened to Java, Perl, Python and others.
-But this does not necessarily mean that they become average programming language (at least as long not company is behind that blindly wants to make money with this language).
+But this does not necessarily mean that they become average programming language (at least as long no company is behind that blindly wants to make money with this language).
 This is because the groups that design the language originated from the communities formed around thoses languages, and these people often share a great deal of common conceptions on how languages should look like.
-Moreover, so called the original developers remain as *benevolant dictators* in the communities and ensure that the language stays a language they like.
+Moreover, the original developers remain as *benevolent dictators* in the communities and ensure that the language stays a language they like.
 However, they may do this not from the standpoint of personal practical needs anymore but from the standpoint of personal taste.
 That may be good, that may be bad, the future shall show.
 But what can be seen today is that the evolution of progamming languages has gotten very close to the evolution of natural languages in this particular case: it evolves with the needs of their speakers.

 ## The End

 So, pragmatic power of programming languages is highly subjective and context dependent.
 We all knew that before reading this essay.
 But maybe we still tend to say that "X is dump, because it is not powerful enough" and may judge others by their use thereof.
-Programming languages involes the personal taste of programmers, i.e. of humans, and judging taste is out of scope for everyone.
+Programming languages invole the personal taste of programmers, i.e. of humans, and judging taste is out of scope for everyone.
 The only thing we may see is whether someone uses a language designed to please money or a language designed to reach personal perfection.